rust-lang/rust/text/0000-extern-types.md

 For an initial implementation, those methods can just panic, but before this is stabilized there should be some trait bound or similar on them that prevents their use statically.
 The exact mechanism is more the domain of the custom DST RFC, [RFC 1524](https://github.com/rust-lang/rfcs/pull/1524), and so figuring that mechanism out will be delegated to it.

+C's "pointer `void`" (not `()`, but the `void` used in `void*` and similar) is currently defined in two official places: [`std::os::raw::c_void`](https://doc.rust-lang.org/stable/std/os/raw/enum.c_void.html) and [`libc::c_void`](https://doc.rust-lang.org/libc/x86_64-unknown-linux-gnu/libc/enum.c_void.html).
+Unifying these is out of scope for this RFC, but this feature should be used in their definition instead of the current tricks.
+Strictly speaking, this is breaking change, but the `std` docs explicitly say this shouldn't be used without indirection, and `libc` worse-case can make a breaking release.

 # How We Teach This
 [how-we-teach-this]: #how-we-teach-this